h2non/rocky/README.md

 - Full-featured HTTP/S proxy (backed by [http-proxy](https://github.com/nodejitsu/node-http-proxy))
 - Replay traffic to multiple backends
-- Able to run as standalone HTTP/S server
+- Intercept HTTP requests and responses and modify them on the fly
 - Easily integrable with connect/express via middleware
-- Full-featured built-in router with regexp and params matching
+- Full-featured built-in router with params matching
-- Hierarchial router configuration
-- Hierarchial middleware layer (supports multiple hooks)
-- Able to capture traffic as interceptor pattern
-- Built-in traffic sniffer and transformer for request/response payloads
 - Built-in load balancer
-- Hierarchical configuration
+- Nested configuration per global/route and forward/replay phases
+- Hierarchial middleware layer (based on connect-style middleware)
+- Able to run as standalone HTTP/S server
 - Compatible with most of the existing connect/express middleware
+- Versatible programmatic control for dynamic configurations with zero-downtime
 - Fluent, elegant and evented programmatic API
 - Simple command-line interface with declarative configuration file

 ## When `rocky` could be useful?

 - As HTTP proxy for progressive migrations (e.g: APIs)
+- Replaying traffic to one or multiple backends
+- As reverse proxy to forward traffic to a specified server.
-- As HTTP traffic interceptor transforming the request/response on-the-fly
+- As HTTP traffic interceptor transforming the request/response on the fly
-- As intermediate HTTP proxy adapter for external services
+- As intermediate HTTP proxy adapter for external services integrations
 - As HTTP [API gateway](http://microservices.io/patterns/apigateway.html)
-- As standard reverse HTTP proxy with powerful routing
+- As standard reverse HTTP proxy with dynamic routing
 - As security proxy layer
-- As HTTP load balancer with programmatic control and zero-downtime
+- As HTTP load balancer with programmatic control
-- Replaying traffic to one or multiple backend
+- As HTTP cache or log server
 - As SSL terminator proxy
 - For A/B testing
 - As intermediate test server intercepting and generating random/fake responses